emiltj/NLP_exam_2021/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the project
 This project assesses the generalizability of fake news detection algorithms, focussing on data quantity and quality.
 We do this by firstly training and cross-testing BERT models on two very different datasets; one large dataset of relatively poor quality and another which contains significantly fewer entries but of higher quality.
-Secondly, we want to investigate future prospects within the field.
+Secondly, we investigate future prospects within the field.
 To do this, we discuss the findings of our cross-testing and evaluating the importance of accommodating the non-staticity of the task; in part by performing an analysis of word embeddings over time.

 <!-- REPOSITORY STRUCTURE -->
 ## Repository structure